Application-Defined Receive Side Dispatching on the NIC: Evaluation

 On the aspect of {\it throughput}, we compare \sysname with RSS and RingLeader~\cite{ringleader}.
-To show its maximum capability and scalability, we vary the number of cores (\ie number of queue pairs, application threads) and fix the number of skip-and-check to 1.
-As observed in Figure~\ref{expfig:qn_vs_hw_l34},\footnote{RingLeader's performance numbers reported on our testbed are lower than the numbers originally reported in~\cite{ringleader}.} despite the incurred additional processing latency as we described, \sysname achieves slightly higher throughput than RSS and can get 15.88\si{M}rps for 4 cores.
-However, \sysname's performance drops slightly to 15.3\si{M}rps for 8 cores.
+To show its maximum capability and scalability, we vary the number of cores (\ie number of queue pairs, application threads) and fix the number of skip-and-match to 1.
+As observed in Figure~\ref{expfig:qn_vs_hw_l34},\footnote{RingLeader's performance numbers reported on our testbed are lower than the numbers originally reported in~\cite{ringleader}.
+One potential explanation is that we are using different hardware setups.} despite the incurred additional processing latency as we described, \sysname achieves comparable throughput with RSS and can get 16.06\si{M}rps for 4 cores.
+However, \sysname's performance drops slightly to 15.34\si{M}rps for 8 cores.
 This can be the result of cache contention as the number of cores in the same NUMA domain increases.

-\Para{Comparison to \sysname's software implementation.} To demonstrate \sysname's effectiveness of L7 dispatch offload, we additionally build software RSD: when a thread receives a request from Corundum NIC, it simply runs the software RSD algorithm and just echoes the response back without dispatching (\ie no IPC involved).
+\Para{Comparison to \sysname's software implementation.} To demonstrate \sysname's effectiveness of L7 dispatch offload, we additionally build software RSD: when a thread receives a message from Corundum NIC, it simply runs the software RSD algorithm and then echoes the response back without dispatching (\ie no IPC involved).
 The number of cores is fixed to 8 in this set of experiments.
-As we can see from Figure~\ref{expfig:qn_hw_sw_skips} and~\ref{expfig:qn_hw_sw_rules}, \sysname outperforms its software implementation by 5.56$\times$ and 4.87$\times$, respectively.
-However, \sysname performance also drops as the number of skip-and-check increases.
+As we can see from Figure~\ref{expfig:qn_hw_sw_skips} and~\ref{expfig:qn_hw_sw_rules}, \sysname outperforms its software implementation by 6.49$\times$ and 5.74$\times$, respectively.
+However, \sysname performance also drops as the number of skip-and-match increases.
 This is because the processing bottleneck shifts to RSD as we describe below.